FerretDB/FerretDB/CONTRIBUTING.md

 * `handlers` handle protocol commands.
   They use `fjson` package for storing data in PostgreSQL in jsonb columns, but they don't use `bson` package – all data is represented as built-in and `types` types.

+Those packages are tested by "unit" tests that are placed inside those packages.
+Some of them are truly hermetic and test only the package that contains them; you can run those "short" tests with `go test -short` or `task test-unit-short`, but that's typically not required.
+Other unit tests use real databases; you can run those with `task test-unit` after starting the environment as described above.

+We also have a set of "integration" tests in `integration` Go module that uses the Go MongoDB driver and tests either a running MongoDB-compatible database (such as FerretDB or MongoDB itself) or in-process FerretDB.
+They allow us to ensure compatibility between FerretDB and MongoDB.
+You can run them with `task test-integration-ferretdb` for in-process FerretDB (meaning that integration tests start and stop FerretDB themselves), `task test-integration-mongodb` for MongoDB running on port 37017 (as in our development environment), or `task test-integration` to run both in parallel.

+Finally, you may run all tests in parallel with `task test`.
+If tests fail and the output is too confusing, try running them sequentially by using the commands above.

+In general, we prefer integration tests over unit tests, tests using real databases over short tests and real objects over mocks.

+(You might disagree with our terminology for "unit" and "integration" tests; let's not fight over it.)

+We have an additional integration testing system in another repository: <https://github.com/FerretDB/dance>.